 Bob trained as a scientist before teaching in schools for 25 years and for 10 years he was head of a large Bristol comprehensive.
 He subsequently worked as an international education consultant, especially in the Middle East and Africa, and most recently in a major EU-funded project in Iraq.
-Retired since 2013, Bob has lived in Pill for the last 28 years.
-He has been a parish councillor for 18 years and was a founder member of Sustainable Pill & District.
+Retired since 2013, Bob has lived in Pill since 1986.
+He has been a parish councillor for 21 years and was a founder member of Sustainable Pill & District.

-Helen has over 10 years’ experience working as a renewables lawyer specialising in the property aspects of renewable energy projects.
+Helen has over 14 years’ experience working as a renewables lawyer specialising in the property aspects of renewable energy projects.
 She has spent most of her working life acting for solar and wind farm developers.
-She now heads up the renewables practice at Thrings Solicitors and acts for both landowners and developers advising on a range of renewables matters including options, leases and project acquisition and disposal work.
-She has a particular interest in solar, wind, anaerobic digestion and community energy.
+She now heads up GA Energy, a bespoke energy law service provided by GA Solicitorsl and acts for both landowners and developers advising on a range of renewables matters including options, leases and project acquisition and disposal work.
+She has a particular interest in solar, wind, anaerobic digestion, energy storage and community energy.

 Brian Titley – Treasurer

 Brian Titley is on the board of Cooperative and Community Finance.
 Currently Vice-Chair of Co-operatives South West, he is a specialist in finance, marketing and governance, and project managed promotional work which led to a successful £1m share issue by Co-operative and Community Finance.
 A decade ago, after secondment to the University of Southampton, where he completed research into management needs in growth SMEs, Brian returned to work for Co-operative Assistance Network Ltd, a worker co-operative assisting the development of co-ops and social enterprises.

 Brian was co-opted to the board in 2015 and elected in 2018.